-Mobile Application Management or MAM is used to deploy, and manage mobile apps according to enterprise security, productivity, and use case requirements, especially on employee-owned smartphones used for work.
+Mobile Application Management, or MAM, is used to deploy, and manage mobile apps according to enterprise mobile security, productivity, and use case requirements, especially on employee-owned smartphones used for work by the end-user.

 - Choose-your-own device (CYOD)

 MDM and MAM are both important, but they’re not designed for IoT fleet management.
 These solutions may not be the right choice to manage corporate-owned, single use (COSU) devices such as kiosks, mobile point-of-sale (mPoS), or telemedicine devices.

 Mobile Device Management software, according to Gartner’s definition, supports smartphone and tablet management, including:

 - App management (Corporate apps/ enterprise apps or personal apps)

 Capterra and G2 Crowd offer more detail, stating an MDM needs policy customization for “common” mobile devices.
 It also must report on entire device activity, and enable remote:

 MAM solutions were built to expand on traditional MDM, per Margaret Rouse of SearchMobile.
 As BYOD and mobility adoption soared, enterprises needed to separate employee’s personal and work apps on a single smartphone.

 - App Governance